-Still no deal between McConnell and Schumer amid shutdown
+Senate vote scheduled for Monday to potentially end shutdown

 "As long as Sen. Graham chooses to support legislation that sides with people in this country illegally and unlawfully instead of our own American citizens, we're going nowhere," he said.
 "He's been an outlier for years."

-Two senators in a bipartisan group that met Sunday told CNN that members at the meeting have told their party leaders they could agree to a deal that includes a three-week government funding stopgap in addition to a commitment to get a DACA fix to Trump's desk, among other outstanding issues like disaster relief and domestic spending.

-It was unclear what that meant by "commitment," however, and the two said those are issues McConnell and Schumer would have to hash out.

-Later Sunday afternoon, Democratic Sen. Tammy Duckworth of Illinois took to the Senate floor to call for a measure in the meantime to assure pay for military personnel and for military families to receive death benefits despite the shutdown.
+Also Sunday afternoon, Democratic Sen. Tammy Duckworth of Illinois took to the Senate floor to call for a measure in the meantime to assure pay for military personnel and for military families to receive death benefits despite the shutdown.

 "Let's at least take the simple, commonsense step that we all agree on," Duckworth said.
 "Let us remove any possibility military pay and even worse, military death benefits will be used and held hostage as political leverage."